awsdocs/aws-cloud9-user-guide/doc_source/tutorial-lambda.md

 Currently, you can use the IDE to automatically create functions that use only Node\.js or Python\.
 This function uses Node\.js\.

+1. Make sure you have completed the prerequisites for work with Lambda functions in the AWS Cloud9 IDE for the environment\.
+This includes checking to see whether you must:
+   + Set up your IAM group with required access permissions\.
+   + Set up your environment with AWS access credentials\.
+   + Create an execution rule for your Lambda functions\.

+   For more information, see [Prepare to Work with Lambda Functions](lambda-functions.md#lambda-functions-prepare)\.

 1. With the IDE open from the previous step, set the AWS Region that you want to create the function in\.
 To do this, on the menu bar, choose **AWS Cloud9, Preferences**\.

 1. In the navigation pane of the **Preferences** tab, choose **AWS Settings**\.